How do you handle confidentiality at Kaizen Academy?

 Kaizen Academy provides a positive environment where strong boundaries are maintained.

-Our culture promotes accountability and safety.
+Our residential treatment center’s culture promotes both accountability and safety.
 Students who are further along in their treatment and more advanced in their clinical work take a leading role in providing positive coaching and mentoring for newer students.

 Kaizen Academy provides an honest and open door culture where students can discuss their issues without fear of judgment, rejection, or shame by their peers , staff or therapists.

-Because of the positive environment, there is less likelihood of negative acting out.
+Because of this positive environment, there is less likelihood of negative acting out.
 Students hold each other accountable for their behaviors and help each other stay focused on treatment progress.

 Do these boys have other psychological problems?